Sets: Unordered Collections of Objects

 NSPointerFunctionsOpaquePersonality options.
 When using a hash table to contain arbitrary pointers, the C function API for

 void * pointers should be used.
-For more information, see Hash Tables in Foundation Functions Reference.
+For more information, see Hash Tables.
 For example, you can add a pointer to an

 int value using the approach shown in Listing 1.